 Beginning in 2020, we launched a \$10 million fleet-wide upgrade of our onboard camera systems, which are the foundation for establishing our risk-based scoring.
 In contrast to existing systems, which largely track inertial movements in vehicles, the next-generation systems utilize artificial intelligence and "Machine Vision" to identify additional risks both inside and outside of the cab.
 Such risk factors inside the cab include unbelted drivers, as well as distracted driving from handheld devices, food and beverages and smoking.
 Outside of the cab, the units can detect lane departures, rolling stops, unsafe following distances and other critical distances.
-We continued to install next-generation camera telematics in 2021 and reached full deployment across the legacy Waste Connections fleet in early 2022.
+As of 2022, the next-generation camera telematics systems were largely deployed across the legacy Waste Connections fleet.